nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 * Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE/EHT formats are not supported
 * Energy consumption model does not consider MIMO
 * 802.11ax preamble puncturing is supported by the PHY but is currently not exploited by the MAC
-* Only minimal 802.11be PHY is supported (no MAC layer yet)
+* Only minimal MU-MIMO is supported (ideal PHY assumed, no MAC layer yet)

-At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax are implemented, but there are scattered instances where some limitations in the models exist.
-Support for 802.11n, ac and ax is evolving.
+At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax/be are implemented, but there are scattered instances where some limitations in the models exist.
+Support for 802.11n, ac, ax and be is evolving.

 Some implementation choices that are not imposed by the standard are listed below: